cloud-gov/secureproxy-boshrelease/README.md

-# BOSH Release for 18F Cloud Foundry Secure Proxy
+# BOSH Release for cloud-gov Cloud Foundry Secure Proxy

 This proxy adds an nginx layer on top of Cloud Foundry, proxying all requests made to the router.